 Any person other than a Tulare County Tax Collector employee, may participate in the internet auction.
-Participants are required to pay a refundable \$5,000.00 deposit prior to bidding.
+(GC §1090) Participants are required to pay a refundable \$5,000.00 deposit prior to bidding (§ 3693(b)(4).
 The Tax Collector, also, reserves the right to prevent or ban any person from participating in the auction.
 Failure to pay for purchased properties can prohibit you from participating in future sales.
-(GC \$1090)
+If the winning bidder fails to pay for the purchase the deposit is forfeited (§3693.1).